 IR filament sensor calibration (MMU2S)

 When used with the new Multi Material Upgrade 2S, the new IR filament sensor needs to be calibrated before first use, in order to work properly.
-The calibration of the IR sensor is based on the correct position of the chimney (IR sensor holder) on the extruder.
+The calibration of the IR sensor is based on the position of the chimney (IR sensor holder) on the extruder.
 This calibration is purely mechanical.
 There is a warning in the assembly manual and the exact procedure is also described in the MMU2S Handbook you have received printed in the MMU package.

 What does it look like